beobservable/p5js-esbuild-typescript/README.md

     npm install

 This installs all packages required for the project.
-At present, there are two dependencies in esbuild and p5.
-I may add more later, but for now this will do.
+At present, there are two dependencies, esbuild and p5.
+Additional dependencies may be add later, but for now this will do.

 ## NPM Scripts